dapr/docs/daprdocs/content/en/getting-started/quickstarts/get-started-component.md

 description: "Create a component definition file to interact with the Secrets building block"
 ---

-When building an app, you most likely would create your own component file definitions depending on the building block and specific component that you'd like to use.
+When building an app, you'd most likely create your own component file definitions, depending on the building block and specific component that you'd like to use.

-As an example of how to define custom components for your application, you will now create a component definition file to interact with the [secrets building block]({{< ref secrets >}}).
+In this quickstart, you will create a component definition file to interact with the [Secrets building block]({{< ref secrets >}}):

-In this guide you will:
-- Create a local JSON secret store
+- Create a local JSON secret store.
-- Register the secret store with Dapr using a component definition file
+- Register the secret store with Dapr using a component definition file.
-- Obtain the secret using the Dapr HTTP API
+- Obtain the secret using the Dapr HTTP API.

 ## Step 1: Create a JSON secret store

-While Dapr supports [many types of secret stores]({{< ref supported-secret-stores >}}), the easiest way to get started is a local JSON file with your secret (note this secret store is meant for development purposes and is not recommended for production use cases as it is not secured).
+Dapr supports [many types of secret stores]({{< ref supported-secret-stores >}}), but for this quickstart, create a local JSON file named `mysecrets.json` with the following secret:

-Begin by saving the following JSON contents into a file named `mysecrets.json`:

 ```json
 {